DAMIEN-C00KE/Basic_Rust/README.md

 # Basic_Rust
 A collection of small Rust programs that highlight some of Rusts strengths.
-Useful for beginners to the Rust ecosystem.
+Mainly designed for budding new Rustaceans to enhance their knowledge of the ecosystem.